30 November 2018

 As you look around the stands at the sponsor signs you’ve got everything from chartered accountants to plumbers.
 In the pits you have millionaires that have never heard the word ‘no’ in their life to passionate rev heads who have maxed out their credit cards to be there.
 In the crowd you’ve got white-collar and blue-collar folks from all walks of life happily getting amongst it together.
 Above all the Speedway is a family sport where generations come to share their love of racing.
 The family atmosphere is electric and first timers are welcomed with open arms.

 2022 will mark the 50th Grand Annual Classic race meet at the Premier Speedway, not bad for volunteer build institution.
-There are epic races coming up this December, January and April - if you’ve never been, it’s probably about time.
+There are epic races coming up from December 14 through to Easter Sunday, including January's Classic, Australian Speedcar Championship in February and multiple nights in March before the Grand Finale on Easter Sunday!

 For ticket and information head to premierspeedway.com.au